rancher/docs/content/rancher/v2.6/en/quick-start-guide/workload/quickstart-deploy-workload-ingress/_index.md

 ### View Your Application

-From the **Load Balancing** page, click the target link, which will look something like `hello.default.xxx.xxx.xxx.xxx.xip.io > hello-world`.
+From the **Ingress** page, click the target link, which will look something like `hello.default.xxx.xxx.xxx.xxx.sslip.io > hello-world`.

 Your application will open in a separate window.